danjambur/lantum-task/README.md

-#Lantum Shifts Task
+# Lantum Shifts Task

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+As mentioned in the task brief.
+Running locally follows the same process;

 ## Available Scripts